Is Moderate Drinking an Option for You?

 It is interesting to note that the National Institute on Alcohol Abuse and Alcoholism (NIAAA) and other U.S. public health agencies estimate that there are at least four times as many problem drinkers as alcoholics in this country today.
 In light of this fact, it is truly unfortunate that the overwhelming majority of alcohol abuse treatment programs in the U.S. are designed only for people with the most severe drinking problems; i.e., alcoholics.
 Not surprisingly, people with less severe alcohol problems often avoid seeking help at these programs because they do not want to be labeled as “alcoholics”, be pressured to attend AA meetings, or accept lifelong abstinence as the only legitimate treatment goal, especially if there’s reason to think that giving up drinking forever may not be necessary to resolve their problem.

-Actually, we do not have a pre-formulated program that every client must follow.
+We do not have a pre-formulated program that every client must follow.
 To the contrary, we pride ourselves on providing our clients with truly flexible, individualized treatment that’s designed to meet their unique situation and needs.
-We will provide you with a combination of advice, guidance, education, and support– all designed to maximize your chances of success.
+We will provide you with a combination of advice, guidance, education, and support– all designed to maximize your chances of success at moderate drinking.
 We will meet with you individually in private one-on-one sessions, recommend suggested readings, and point you to other helpful materials.
+You will also have the option of joining one of our moderation groups where you can benefit from the support and feedback of other people grappling with similar issues.

 Your course of treatment will take place over several weeks or several months depending on a variety of factors including the initial nature/severity of your drinking problem, your motivation and readiness to change, the presence of other complicating factors, your available support system, and your rate of progress in achieving your desired goals.
 Most clients begin by coming here once a week for the first several weeks and then taper off to once every 2 weeks and then once every 4-6 weeks as they continue to achieve and maintain progress toward achieving their desired goals.